 When applying for a CCC for a building that contains specified systems you should attach to the application relevant certification for the specified systems as well as details of the specified systems and plans showing specified system locations and or layout.

 Your architect/designer should provide you with information relating to the performance standards for each specified system contained within the building at the time the application for building consent is made.
 The performance standards will identify the inspection, maintenance and reporting procedures required for each system.
-The appropriate forms are available from the ICC website »
+The appropriate forms are available from the Invercargill City Council website »

 What is a Building Warrant of Fitness (BWOF)?

-A BWoF, (Form 12), is a statement issued annually on the anniversary of the issue of the Compliance Schedule by the building owner to Council stating that the requirements of the compliance schedule have been fully met.
+A BWoF, (Form 12), is a statement issued every year on the anniversary of the CS being issued by the building owner to Council saying that the requirements of the CS have been fully met.

-The BWoF must have attached to it all certificates of compliance issued by the Independent Qualified Person (IQP).
-These documents must be issued in the prescribed form (Form 12A) and certify that the inspection, maintenance and reporting procedures stated in the compliance schedule (CS), have been fully complied with during the previous twelve months.
+The BWoF must have all the certificates of compliance issued by the Independent Qualified Person (IQP).
+These documents must be issued in the prescribed form (Form 12A) and certify that the inspection, maintenance and reporting procedures in the CS, have been fully complied with over the previous twelve months.

-You are legally required to obtain written reports relating to the inspection, maintenance and reporting procedures of the compliance schedule which must be signed by the independent qualified persons, or licensed building practitioner who has carried out any of the listed procedures, (inspection, maintenance or reporting).
-You are required to keep all reports together with the Compliance Schedule (CS) for a period of two years and produce those reports for inspection when required.
+You are legally required to get written reports relating to the inspection, maintenance and reporting procedures of the CS which must be signed by the IQPs, or LBPs who carried out any of the listed procedures, (inspection, maintenance or reporting).
+You have to keep all the reports together with the CS for two years and produce those reports for inspection when required.

 An IQP is a person who is qualified to carry out any performance inspection, maintenance, reporting or recommendation on a specified system.
 All IQP’s are required to be registered with Council.